 - Contact Norma

-Norma is the recipient of numerous honors and awards from agencies and organizations around the world.
-She has been recognized for outstanding leadership by the California Sheriff’s Association, League of California Cities, Professional Engineers in California Government, and Yellow Ribbon America and the American Hero’s Foundation, among many others.
-In 2009, she received the coveted “Woman of the Year” award from Lieutenant Governor of California.
-One year earlier, she was an honored guest in Guatemala, where she toured the countryside, met with Heads-of-State, and accepted the Order of the Great Knight, the country’s highest honor.
+Torres’ legislative accomplishments have earned her many honors and awards.
+She has been recognized for outstanding leadership by the California Sheriff’s Association, League of California Cities, Professional Engineers in California Government, Yellow Ribbon America and the American Hero’s Foundation, among many others.
+In 2009, she received the coveted “Woman of the Year” award from the Lieutenant Governor of California.
+One year earlier, she was an honored guest in Guatemala, where she toured the country, met with Heads-of-State, and accepted the Order of the Great Knight, the country’s highest honor.